List of Shortland Street characters introduced in 1992: Storylines

+When Hone disappears at short notice during mid-1994, Meredith returns as a locum GP and with a secret project to launch an IVF clinic at Shortland Street.
+Chris was eager to resume their relationship however Meredith found herself attracted to clinic nurse Annie Flynn (Rebecca Hobbs).
+The two eventually started to date and faced judgement from Marj (Elizabeth McRae) however her prejudice was later revealed to be based upon guilt from losing a close friend during high school.
+With the clinic up and running, Meredith decided to return to Dunedin with Annie.

 Deborah Walters

 Deborah Walters was the HIV patient who was a patient at the clinic.
 She starred in a high-profile ethical storyline in May 1992 when a needle used on her accidentally pricked Jaki Manu (Nancy Brunning).
 The two became friends and Jaki was eventually cleared of the illness.
 Deborah returned in late 1993 wanting plastic surgery.
 Michael (Paul Gittins) advised her against the operation due to her HIV and she eventually agreed not to go through with it.
 Whilst in the clinic, she developed a friendship with Guy Warner (Craig Parker) and the two briefly dated before she departed once again.

 Bruce Warner

 Sir Bruce Warner was the arrogant father of Chris Warner (Michael Galvin).
 He was played by Ken Blackburn for numerous stints in the nineties.